Detection of Gamma-ray Halos around Nearby Late-type Galaxies: Abstract

 \section{Abstract}

-Various theoretical models predict existence of extended \g {} halo around normal galaxies, that could be produced by interactions of cosmic rays with the circumgalactic medium or by annihilation or decay of hypothetical dark matter particles.
-Observations of the closest massive galaxy M31 also corroborate this possibility.
+Various theoretical models predict the existence of extended \g {} halo around normal galaxies that could be produced by interactions of cosmic rays with the circumgalactic medium or by annihilation or decay of hypothetical dark matter particles.
+Observations of M31, the closest massive galaxy, also corroborate this possibility.
 In this study we search for gamma-ray emission from the galaxies within 15~Mpc at energies higher than 2 GeV and try to assess its spatial extension.
 We use the latest catalog of local galaxies and apply a simple yet robust method of aperture photometry.
-By imposing the mass, energy, and spatial cuts, we selected a set of 16 late-type galaxies and found a statistically significant excess above the background level ($p-\mathrm{val}=4.8\times10^{-9}$).
+By imposing the mass, energy, and spatial cuts, we selected a set of 16 late-type galaxies and found a statistically significant excess above the background level: a p-value of $3.7\times10^{-7}$ at $E>2$ GeV, reaching maximal significance of $p-\mathrm{val}=2.3\times10^{-8}$ for a subset of front-converted events with $E>2$~GeV, where the angular resolution is higher.
 More importantly, our analysis shows that this excess can be ascribed to an extended source with a radius $\sim 0.3^\circ$ rather than a point-like one.
+This, for $D=15$~Mpc, corresponds to a physical halo radius of $r_h=80$~kpc.
 In contrast, 6 early-type galaxies, which satisfied the same cuts, showed no excess.
-Our results are supported by the stacking likelihood analysis technique.
-The difference between the late- and early-type galaxies and a rather irregular shape of the extended source that we found indicate that this high-energy emission is not due to DM annihilation/decay but rather originates from cosmic ray interaction with the circumgalactic medium.
+Our results are supported by the stacking likelihood analysis technique which significantly ($5.6\sigma$) detected an extended excess.
+The difference between the late- and early-type galaxies and a rather irregular shape of the extended source that we found, indicate that this high-energy emission is more likely caused by the interactions of cosmic rays with the circumgalactic medium, in preference to DM annihilation/decay processes.